 NOTE: Where there are differences between the local Health Officer’s order and the State’s order, the stricter restrictions apply.

 The second round of funding for the federal Paycheck Protection Program became available on April 27.
-Businesses who have not already applied may now do so.
-Applications are through participating local banks, or one of the various online lenders.
-If you are a Square, PayPal, or Intuit customer, you can apply for a loan through them, as well as other lenders such as Bluevine or Kabbage.
+Applications were available through participating local banks, or one of the various online lenders.
+The Paycheck Protection Flexibility Act was signed into law June 5, 2020.